ivan-guerra/programmador.com/content/posts/sierpinski.md

 of code.

-A quick search on Google for "fractal triangle recursion" led straight to the Sierpinski triangle[^1].
+A quick search on Google for "fractal triangle recursion" led straight to the [Sierpinski triangle][1].
 A Sierpinski triangle generator with an ncurses visualization is a fun afternoon project.

 ## The Recursive Approach